 Yes!
 Whenever I can, I try to rely on my own reference, whether from photos I take out in the wild, specimens at natural history museums, or books.
 But since I don’t exactly have a catalog of every living thing in every posture and variation, I depend heavily on finding reference images online.
 I use dozens of images to sketch a single animal, pulling several references for pose and anatomy, others for details like feet and tails and teeth and ears, others for markings and feather patterning and fur texture.
 I like to collage together a frankenstein animal so that I’m not basing everything upon any one source, and can make the animal look and move exactly how I want it to.

 careers in illustration

 to art school?

 Absolutely not!
-I have lots of illustrator friends who are self-taught and have been just as successful or more so than others who have a degree.
+Many artists and illustrators are self-taught and just as successful or more so than others who have a degree.
 Being motivated and hard-working about what you want to achieve is more important than any external measure of achievement.
-That said, I did go to art school, and I have a BFA in Illustration from the Minneapolis College of Art & Design.
-I got a fantastic education there and access to resources and methods of art making I wouldn’t have known about or been able to explore on my own.
+I have a BFA in Illustration from the Minneapolis College of Art & Design and got a fantastic education there, but a strong creative community can provide you with many of the same things that an education institution can.

 how can i find clients?

 I think it’s also important to ask yourself whether you actually want to make work for other people.
-Sometimes this is presented as the only way to make money as an illustrator, but you can have a successful career by making and selling art or products yourself, and never take on a single freelance job.
+Sometimes this is presented as the only way to make money in the arts, but you can have a successful career by making and selling art or products yourself, and never take on a single freelance job.
 It just depends on whether you like collaborating with clients on lots of different types of work and helping someone else’s vision come to life, or whether you have your own vision or something you want to create without any input from other people.

 is it hard to balance two very different illustration styles?